 A look at telecom-industry subscriber reports

-Telecommunications companies have been releasing their earnings reports for the latest quarter.
+Telecommunications companies have begun releasing their earnings reports for the latest quarter.
 Here is a summary of reports for selected telecommunications companies and what they reveal about their own and the industry's prospects.

-MetroPCS Communications Inc., a provider of contract-free service, says it lost about 186,000 subscribers to end the quarter at 9.3 million.
+— Oct.
+30: MetroPCS Communications Inc. says it lost about 312,000 subscribers to end with 9 million.